 This post contains affiliate links.
 If you make a purchase we will earn a small commission at no additional cost to you and we thank you.
 Please read our disclosure for more information.

-There’s an art to website traffic and here in this fantastic article courtesy Rand Fishkind of Moz.com, who is one of the top leading SEO authorities are 21 advanced tactics you need to know on how to drive traffic to your website or blog.
+There’s an art to website traffic and here in this fantastic article courtesy Rand Fishkind of Moz.com, who is one of the top leading SEO authorities are 21 advanced tactics on how to drive traffic to your website or blog.

 Now if you’re just starting out and are a true beginner blogger or new to SEO, some of these terms & techniques may seem unfamiliar and downright overwhelming.

 These tips will get you set up with the basics of what you need for SEO and you’ll be on the right track to success!

 The most important tip is #22 Engagement and Consistency and Don’t Ever Give UP because SEO takes time.

 These tips are useful to everyone seeking to gain a presence on the web – whether you’re a blogger, a marketing professional, run a startup, or are the head of a large company.

 How to Drive More Traffic to Your Website & Blog